gek169/Simple_ISA/README.md

 The emulator will print out its memory layout at the end of execution if you pass an additional argument to it on the commandline.

+#Device Interface

-You can make the emulator work with any device you want by implementing your own driver.
+You can make the emulator work with any device you want by implementing your own abstraction layer.
+Implement these functions in a driver.c file:

 void di() is the device initializer. void dcl() is the devoice closing function. unsigned short gch() is the "get" function which puts something into register a. void pch(unsigned short) is the "put" function which gets something from register a.

-The emulator requires a filename as the first parameter.
+The emulator requires a filename as the first parameter when running.

 A very basic assembler is included with the ability to define sections, include arbitrary data,